viethvo/dev-201-dotnet/README.md

+# Requirements

-In this challenge, you will be asked to build a simple window console application that will manipulate data in CSV files.
+You will be asked to build a simple window console application that will manipulate data in CSV files.
 This application also allows user to export some their specific reports to the files as well.

 ## Input files: